William Contreras Player Props: Brewers vs. Diamondbacks

-William Contreras -- with a slugging percentage of .485 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 20 at 8:10 PM ET.
+William Contreras -- with a slugging percentage of .529 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Arizona Diamondbacks, with Zac Gallen on the hill, on June 21 at 2:10 PM ET.

-He racked up two hits (going 2-for-3 with a triple and an RBI) in his last appearance against the Pirates.
+In his previous game he had a one-hit showing (1-for-4) against the Diamondbacks.

 William Contreras Game Info & Props vs. the Diamondbacks